 Here is the razor-sharp and crystal-clear, yet indeed very kind official reply:

-In the societies which condemn any kind of theft, a false claim on the diploma / an usurpation of the title is taken seriously, by default.
+In societies that condemn any kind of theft, a false claim on the diploma/usurpation of the title is taken seriously, by default.

-To confirm eligibility for the long-term programme on Grasse Institute of Perfumery, the candidates go through the serious assessment process and are selected through the interviews and tests, including a test of calculation and logic, a test of creativity, tests of olfactory recognition.
+To confirm eligibility for the long-term program at the Grasse Institute of Perfumery, the candidates go through the serious assessment process and are selected through interviews and tests, including a test of calculation and logic, a test of creativity, tests of olfactory recognition.
 Their motivational letters and interviews are carefully evaluated.
-Givaudan, IFF, Simryse, Firmenich, Mane, Robertet – these are the names some of the sponsors in past long term sessions.
+Givaudan, IFF, Simryse, Firmenich, Mane, Robertet – these are the names of some of the sponsors in past long-term sessions.

-Those who know better also know that not having a diploma is really not the issue any more: there are many successful self-thought perfumers/ perfume creators, who are also respected, praised and rewarded in perfume community.
-As anywhere else, in the perfume business and within the perfume community the truth is rarely the key issue – the opposite of truth is the problem.
+Those who know better also know that not having a diploma is really not the issue anymore: there are many successful self-thought perfumers/ perfume creators, who are also respected, praised, and rewarded in the perfume community.
+Like anywhere else, in the perfume business and within the perfume community the truth is rarely the key issue – the opposite of truth is the problem.

 Mirisna comment: students / buyers deserve better than fiction.

-As I did not ignore the interviews and Mr Vrbanec’s statements upon which not only the perfume lovers base their decisions on buying, but the small business owners base their decision to invest in their own perfume brand, Mirisna decided not to ignore Tomislav Vrbanec’s masterclasses, organised and marketed by Abeceda ljepote (in translation: “The alphabet of beauty”), founded and owned by Mrs Draženka Pleško.
+As I did not ignore the interviews and Mr. Vrbanec’s statements upon which not only the perfume lovers base their decisions on buying, but the small business owners base their decision to invest in their own perfume brand, Mirisna decided not to ignore Tomislav Vrbanec’s masterclasses, organized and marketed by Abeceda ljepote (in translation: “The alphabet of beauty”), founded and owned by Mrs. Draženka Pleško.

 Abeceda ljepote owned by Mrs Draženka Pleško has already organized a perfumery course led by Tomislav Vrbanac.
-They advertised Mr Vrbanec as a “Master Perfumer who won the prestigious Perfume Extraordinaire France award“.
+They advertised Mr. Vrbanec as a “Master Perfumer who won the prestigious Perfume Extraordinaire France award”.
 This really unbelievable false claim was removed from the site, but only after Mirisna published it in the text “Tomislav Vrbanec / Hrvatska parfemska kuća – iskustvo kupnje – s dopunom”.
-The fact that Tomislav Vrbanec won the FIFI Award Mirisna does not intend to comment since all information about the winners of the most prestigious world award / “Perfume Oscar” are available.
-Mr Vrbanec’s on-line courses of perfumery are still marketed and sold by Abeceda ljepote.
+The fact that Tomislav Vrbanec won the FIFI Award Mirisna does not intend to comment since all information about the winners of the most prestigious world award / “Perfume Oscar” is available.
+Mr. Vrbanec’s online courses of perfumery are still marketed and sold by Abeceda ljepote.